SchroterQuentin/SSE-Akka-Cluster-Sharding/README.md

 $ docker compose up test
 ```

-You should see number coming from the backend while generated on 3 differents containers.
+You should see numbers coming from the backend while generated on 3 different containers.
 Awesome !